libreswitch/lacpd/DESIGN.md

       -> "ok", "down", or "defaulted"
     bond_status_reason
-      -> string specifying why the bond_status value is "down" port:other_config
+      -> string specifying why the bond_status value is "down" port:bond_status
+    -> summarizes the LAG status according to the bond_status of the member interfaces.
+    state
+      -> "up", "blocked" or "down" to specify general LAG status. port:other_config
     lacp-system-id
       -> user configuration: override system id for this LAG